Direct Variation (also known as Direct Proportion)

 Divide each value of y by the corresponding value of x.

 Here is the graph.
-By having a negative value of k implies that the line has a negative slope.
+Having a negative value of k implies that the line has a negative slope.
 As you can see, the line is decreasing from left to right.

 In addition, since k is negative we see that when x increases the value of y decreases.